Stonepaw/ComicRack-Community-Scripts/README.md

 The information for each script is located under [scripts](scripts) as a simple YAML file.
 These files are built into a website automatically.

+A [template](scripts/template.yaml) for a script is available which can be copied to add a new script or referenced as needed.

 ## Local Development

 The project uses svelte and a simple generator to construct the website.